Fleckism/SecurityPlus/My linked notes/asymmetric.md

 **The basic problem with public key cryptography is that you may not really know with whom you are communicating.
 The system is vulnerable to man-in-the-middle attacks([[MITM]])**.

-[[Authentication]] and non-repudiation depend on the recipient not being able to encrypt the message, or the recipient would be able to impersonate the sender.
-This means that to support authentication and non-repudiation, recipients must be able to use the cryptographic process to decrypt authentication and integrity data, but not to encrypt it.
+[[Authentication]] and non-repudiation depend on the <mark style="background: #FFB8EBA6;">recipient not being able to encrypt the message, or the recipient would be able to impersonate the sender.</mark> This means that to support authentication and non-repudiation, recipients must be able to use the cryptographic process to decrypt authentication and integrity data, but not to encrypt it.
 This use case is supported by asymmetric encryption ciphers and public/private key pairs.